Lincoln Financial Group® privacy practices notice

 - Information from your employer: If your employer purchases group products from us, we may obtain information about you from your employer in order to enroll you in the plan.

 We may share your personal information within our companies and with certain service providers.
-They use this information to process transactions you have requested; provide customer service; and inform you of products or services we offer that you may find useful.
+They use this information to process transactions you have requested; provide customer service; to analyze in order to enhance our products and services; and inform you of products or services we offer that you may find useful.
 Our service providers may or may not be affiliated with us.
 They include financial service providers (for example, third party administrators; broker-dealers; insurance agents and brokers, registered representatives; reinsurers and other financial services companies with whom we have joint marketing agreements).
-Our service providers also include non-financial companies and individuals (for example, consultants; vendors; and companies that perform marketing services on our behalf).
+Our service providers also include non- financial companies and individuals (for example, consultants; vendors; and companies that perform marketing services on our behalf).
 Information we obtain from a report prepared by a service provider may be kept by the service provider and shared with other persons; however, we require our service providers to protect your personal information and to use or disclose it only for the work they are performing for us, or as permitted by law.

 When you apply for one of our products, we may share information about your application with credit bureaus.
 We also may provide information to group policy owners, regulatory authorities and law enforcement officials, and to other non-affiliated or affiliated parties as permitted by law.
 In the event of a sale of all or part of our businesses, we may share customer information as part of the sale.
 We do not sell or share your information with outside marketers who may want to offer you their own products and services; nor do we share information we receive about you from a consumer reporting agency.
 You do not need to take any action for this benefit.